LCC-CIT/CS235IM-Demos/README.md

 ### HelloGoodbyeMultiScreen
 - **HelloGoodbyeMultiScreen.Segue**
 Demonstrates using a UINavigationController with two Buttons and Segues to launch one of two different secondary scenes.
+Data is sent to the secondary scenes.
 - **HelloGoodbyeMultiScreen.Code**
 The same as the ohter project, but uses code instead of Segues for invoking the secondary scenes.
+Data is sent to the secondary scenes.

+### MathGame
+- **MathGame**
+Demonstrates separating business rules from presentation.
+Has a grid of buttons and a separate game logic class.
+- **MathGame.Tabbed**
+Demonstrates using a TabBarController and sending data from one tabbed view to another.

 ### RedBlueNavControllerDemo
 Demonstrates using a UINavigationController to navigate between three scenes in sequence.
 The three scenes have different colored backgrounds.
 Users can navigate from red to blue to green and then back up from green to blue to red.